 Nassau County Planning and Economic Opportunity (PEO) Department staff are working on numerous long-range planning initiatives in the proposed project areas.
-The timeline for these projects is roughly all over the next 18-24 months.
 Having a Vulnerability Assessment conducted now is an opportune time to make sure we are adequately addressing future impacts of flooding and SLR as the County progresses on these planning projects.
 This not only helps the County plan for our citizens, it will also help the County plan internally in terms of siting future infrastructure projects.
-Projects underway include: